Valašské Klobouky: Administrative division

+Etymology

+The name literally means 'Wallachian hats' in Czech.

 Geography

 Valašské Klobouky is located about 25 km southeast of Zlín.
-It lies on the border of the White Carpathians and the Vizovice Highlands, at the northern tip of the White Carpathians Protected Landscape Area.
+It lies on the border between the White Carpathians mountain range and Vizovice Highlands, within the northern tip of the Bílé Karpaty Protected Landscape Area.
 The highest point is the hill Stráně at 664 m above sea level.
 The town is situated in the valley of the Klobučka River.